 We just realized that a year ago today we were just surveying this tribe that we now live in… what a year!!

-In the effort to learn the Ma language, Joey and I have both taken up new hobbies.
+In the effort to learn the Ma language, we have both taken up new hobbies.
 In researching the culture here, we follow a long detailed outline, part of which is a fun little category called “Art and Play”.
 So we are getting some hands on experience in the “Play” aspect.
 Would you believe that part of a missionaries job can be playing cards?
-That’s right, Joey spent the day yesterday hanging out with the guys here and learning some of the card games they play.
+That’s right, the better part of yesterday was spent hanging out with the guys here and learning some of the card games they play.
 It all goes in the culture file!!
 Don’t you want to be a missionary now, too? 🙂

 I have been praying about getting to know some of the ladies that I haven’t had much interaction with, and also about getting lots of good exposure time hearing the people talking naturally in Ma (as opposed to the few sentences they tell me slowly so that I can understand..!)
 Well, God has answered in some unique ways!
 I have joined the Mibu Ladies Basketball Team.
 Now, you aren’t going to see any scores in the newspaper, but for here, it is a fairly official type thing.
 We play Saturday or Sunday (someone stops by to let me know) and there are three teams.
 I am on the “Konci” (coun-si)team.
 We play five on five, and they won’t start till we have a watch to time the games, a whistle for the ref, and two score keepers who have pen and paper.
 Oh, and of course, someone has to locate a ball.
 These ladies are GOOD!
 The only reason I am any help to my team is that I am taller than everyone…lol.
 It has been wonderful interaction with them, and person by person, I feel I am getting to know more and more ladies here.
 The relationships are so important, and all the more so because when it’s time to teach the gospel, ladies who might not be interested, or who feel that it’s just a thing for the men, will show up to hear what their friends have to say.